What are the Four Assumptions Made in a T-Test?

 How to Check this Assumption

-There is no formal statistical test we can use to test this assumption.
-Instead, we just need to make sure that both samples were obtained use a such that each individual in the population of interest had an equal probability of being included in either sample.
+There is no formal statistical test available to check this assumption; compliance rests entirely on the quality of the experimental design.
+Instead, researchers must verify that both samples were obtained using a formal random sampling strategy such that every individual in the target population had an equal probability of being included in either sample.

 What to Do if this Assumption is Violated

-If this assumption is violated, then it’s unlikely that our two samples are of the population of interest.
-In this case, we can’t generalize the findings from the two sample t-test to the overall with reliability.
+If the random sampling assumption is violated (e.g., if convenience sampling was used), then it is unlikely that our two samples are truly representative of the population of interest.
+In this case, we cannot generalize the findings from the two-sample t-test to the overall population with statistical reliability.
+In this scenario, the most responsible action is to redesign the sampling procedure and collect two new samples using a proper random sampling method.

 x